mediafly/extensions-documentation/extensions.md

 * ```__root__```: This is the ID of the top-level folder.
 It is consistent across all environments and all device platforms.
 * ```[environment ID]productmyitems```: This is the ID of the "My Items" folder.
 "My Items" is a folder that, when enabled, gives users a personal space to upload and manage their own content within the customer environment.
 In this case, ```[environment ID]``` is a unique 32-character string that is specific to that environment.
 Please contact Mediafly to obtain the string for your customers; or, simply use Get Folder on the ```__root__``` and look for My Items as the last folder in the response.
 In order to access My Items, the user must be logged in.

+## Deprecated
+These are calls that you may encounter, but have been deprecated.
+They remain here historical purposes.
+They will be deleted from our apps and this documentation in the near future.

+### mflyDataInit (*deprecated*)

+<b>PLEASE NOTE:</b> Use mflyCommands.getInteractiveInfo where possible.

+This function has two uses:

+1. Receive configuration information from the app, and
+2. Send configuration parameters to the app

+#### Use 1: Receive configuration information from the app
+Extensions can implement mflyDataInit, using method 1.

+		function mflyDataInit(obj) {
+			// obj = JSON object that contains initial configuration }

+mflyDataInit will be called with a JSON object that contains initial configuration.
+E.g. on iOS, params may be a JSON Object such as this:

+		{
+			"mflyInitVersionMaximum": "2",
+		  	"user": "jshah@mediafly.com",
+			"displayName": "Jason Shah",
+			"item": "Custom Dynamic Extension 1.2",
+			“id”: “29342938241238product234234”,
+			"osType": "iOS",
+			"osVersion": "6.1.2",
+			"appVersion": "6.1.4.405",
+			"deviceId": "4639ufu115f0630a13a8744e8b5cc6309b46",
+			"lastUpdated": "2014-02-03T07:04:07-06:00"
+		}

+*Supported parameters:*<br>

+* mflyInitVersionMaximum: indicates how many possible values mflyInitVersion can have in the return value (see below).
+* user: user_context (essentially, system-known username)
+* displayName: display name.
+Can be email, first+last, or something similar
+* item: title of this Extension
+* id: the slug (unique id) of this Extension within Airship
+* osType: which OS (iOS, Android, Windows, Mac)
+* osVersion: which version of the OS
+* appVersion: which version of the app
+* deviceId: the unique device ID for this device
+* lastUpdated: the lasted updated time.
+This is good for debugging purposes, to help you identify which version of the Extension you are looking at on the device

+#### Use 2: Send configuration parameters to the app
+Optionally, Extensions can then return a JSON Object with specifics on how the app should behave.
+E.g. on iOS, return value may be a JSON Object such as this:

+		{
+		  “mflyInitVersion”: “4”,
+		  “mflyWideScreenSupport”: true
+		}

+*Supported parameters:*<br>

+* mflyInitVersion: indicates which version of mflyInit should be called by the app.
+Android supports versions 3, 4, and 5 of mflyInitVersion.
+If ignored, defaults to "4".
+	* "2": default version reflected in this documentation.
+Supported on iOS.
+	* "3": On iOS, sharing status is represented by canShare, canAccessAssetOffline, and canDownloadAsset.
+Supported on Android, iOS, and Windows8.
+	* "4": No longer sends down mflyInit. mflyInit is deprecated and causes undo burden when content libraries are large, and we plan to deprecate it in the future.
+Supported on Android and iOS.

+* mflyWideScreenSupport: if true, this makes the app aware that the Extension can handle widescreen second screens (HDMI, Apple TV).
+This is specifically for the case where the Extension has been designed to be a presentation-worthy UI for second screens.
+Only available on iOS.

+*Example:*<br>

+	function mflyDataInit(obj) {
+		// Do initialization
+	    return '{ "mflyInitVersion" : "4" }';
+	}

+*Availability:* iOS and Android.
+Not all parameters will be available on Android.

+### mflyResume (*deprecated*)
+The app calls this function when the app opens and shows the Extension.
+If you need to start animation or take other action when the Extension shows, this is the place to do it.

+*Example:*<br>

+	function mflyResume() {
+		// Handle mflyResume
+	}

+*Availability:* iOS, Android

+### mflyPause (*deprecated*)
+The app calls this function when the user hides the Extension.
+If you need to stop animation, submit a form, or take other action when the Extension hides, this is the place to do it.

+*Example:*<br>

+	function mflyPause() {
+		// Handle mflyPause
+	}

+*Availability:* iOS, Android

+### Sync Status (*deprecated*)
+Our apps are built to automatically sync all folders on launch and at regular intervals.
+Sometimes, the Extension needs to know about the status of sync to ensure that sufficient content is loaded before rendering the Extension.
+To receive information about the status of sync, apps can listen to events injected into the DOM's document object, and react to those events.

+*Example:*<br>

+    document.addEventListener("mflySyncStatus", function(d) {
+        if (d && d.detail) {
+        	// Handle Sync Status
+            $("#syncEventHandlerResult").html(JSON.stringify(d.detail, null, 2));
+        }
+    }, false);

+The detail attribute of the event object will be structure as JSON with 2-3 fields, like so:

+    {
+        complete: 26,
+        total: 28,
+        isrunning: true
+    }

+where the JSON object's attributes have the following meaning:

+* complete: the number of folders that have been synced
+* total: the total number of folders known to the app.
+Note that this may not be defined immediately on application start, and may change if there are dramatic changes of what is available to the user.
+* isrunning: true|false, indicating whether the sync is currently running.

+*Availability:* iOS (604), Android (2.23.59)

+### mflyInit (*deprecated*)

+<b>PLEASE NOTE</b>: mflyInit is deprecated.
+We have discovered that, as content libraries become incredibly large, mflyInit consumes an excessive amount of memory.
+As a result, we strongly suggest using mflyCommands.getFolder() and mflyCommands.getItem() to selectively construct the hierarchy that is needed at that time.

+The app calls this function when the app launches an Extension.
+The parameter is a dictionary of JSON objects that represent a flattened version of the full hierarchy of folders and items available to the user.
+The key of each entry is the item/folder slug.
+Each entry for folders contains a JSON Array called “items”, which contains an array of slugs that are children of this folder.

+For example, if a user has the following hierarchy:

+	  folder [id=slug1]
+	    item [id=slug2]
+	    folder [id=slug3]
+	      item [id=slug4]

+then the object may look like this:

+	{
+	  “version”: 2,
+	  “slug1” : {
+	    "id": "slug1",
+	    “items”: [“slug2”, “slug3”],
+	    "url": "mfly://folder/slug1",
+	    "type": "folder",
+	    "name": "Name",
+	    "description": "Description",
+	    "date": "2010-11-12T06:15:15:00-06:00",
+	    "received": "2012-12-19T16:45:14:00-06:00",
+	    "thumbnailUrl": "mfly://image/123",
+	    "launched": "false",
+	    “keywords”: [“keyword1”, “keyword2”, “keyword3”],
+	    “new”: 1
+	  },
+	  “slug2” : {
+	    "id": "slug2",
+	    "url": "mfly://item/slug2",
+	    "type": "video",
+	    "name": "Name",
+	    "description": "Description",
+	    "date": "2010-11-12T06:15:15:00-06:00",
+	    "received": "2012-12-19T16:45:14:00-06:00",
+	    "thumbnailUrl": "mfly://image/123",
+        "launched": "true",
+        “keywords”: [“keyword4”],
+        “downloadModel”: “DownloadableShareable”
+      },
+      “slug3” : {
+        "id": "slug3",
+        “items”: [“slug4”],
+        "url": "mfly://folder/slug3",
+        "type": "folder",
+        "name": "Name",
+        "description": "Description",
+        "date": "2010-11-12T06:15:15:00-06:00",
+        "received": "2012-12-19T16:45:14:00-06:00",
+        "thumbnailUrl": "mfly://image/123",
+        "launched": "false"
+      },
+      “slug4” : {
+        "id": "slug4",
+        "url": "mfly://item/slug4",
+        "type": "interactive",
+        "name": "Name",
+        "description": "Description",
+        "date": "2010-11-12T06:15:15:00-06:00",
+        "received": "2012-12-19T16:45:14:00-06:00",
+        "thumbnailUrl": "mfly://image/123",
+        "launched": "true",
+        “new”: 1,
+        “downloadModel”: “DownloadableProtected”
+      }
+    }

+This function and mflyResume exist in harmony.  mflyInit is called on launch of the Extension. mflyResume is called on both launch and resume of the Extension.

+Expect mflyInit to be called many times for large hierarchies, as often as every 2-3 seconds.
+Consider processing the results of the mflyInit object in parallel.
+Imagine in the worst case an mflyInit object with 10,000 items, called every 2-3 seconds.
+If processing that object occurred synchronously, the Extension would grind to a halt or crash with out of memory errors.

+Parameter definitions:

+* version: mflyInit uses this version to indicate what the structure of mflyInit looks like.
+See mflyDataInit for possible versions and what they mean.
+* items: a list of slugs of the children of this item (if the item is a folder and has any children).
+This is used to construct the hierarchy
+* type: can be one of “Audio”, “Video”, “image”, “pdf”, “zip”, “ibooks”, “html”, “youtube”, “keynote”, “png”, “jpeg”, “jpg”, “gif”, “tif”, “tiff”
+* received: the UTC datetime for when the app received this version of the item.
+* launched: whether the user has launched this item in the past.
+* new: for folders, number of items within that folder that are defined as “new” based on client’s business rules.
+For items, if 1, that item is considered “new”. [iOS 425+]
+* keywords: any keywords the user set, as a JSON array.
+* downloadModel: indicates whether the app will allow you to email this item.
+If downloadModel=DownloadableShareable, this item can be emailed.
+All other values indicate that the item cannot be emailed.
+This is visible if mflyDataInit.mflyInitVersion is set to 2.
+* canShare: indicates whether the app will allow you to email this item.
+This is available if mflyDataInit.mflyInitVersion >= 3.
+* canAccessAssetOffline: indicates whether the item is allowed to be downloaded and stored encrypted, per business rules.
+Applies to video, documents, audio and images.
+This is available if mflyDataInit.mflyInitVersion >= 3.
+* canDownloadAsset: indicates whether the app is allowed to download the item and open it in an external application, unencrypted.
+Applies to e.g. iBooks, KeyNote, Excel.
+This is available if mflyDataInit.mflyInitVersion >= 3.

+All dates are specified in ISO 8601 format.

+*Example:*

+	function mflyInit(obj) {
+		// Handle mflyInit object
+	}

+*Availability:* iOS, Android